Motoki Nakazawa

-Motoki Nakazawa (中沢元紀) is a Japanese actor.
+Motoki Nakazawa (中沢 元紀) is a Japanese actor.

 Career

 Nakazawa made his acting debut in the 2022 mini-drama web series, Maison Haagen-Dazs: Eight Happy Stories.

 On September 29, 2023, he made his film debut in the movie The Silent Service.
-In October of the same year, he attracted much attention after he played the role of ace pitcher Sho Inuzuka in the TBS Sunday television drama Worst to First: A Teen Baseball Miracle.
+In October of the same year, he attracted attention after portraying the role of ace pitcher Sho Inuzuka in the TBS Sunday television drama Worst to First: A Teen Baseball Miracle.

 In July 2024, Nakazawa co-starred with Toranosuke Kobayashi in the TV Tokyo drama, I Hear the Sunspot.
 In 2025, he is set to appear as Chihiro Yanai in NHK's Asadora television drama Anpan.